castorini/docTTTTTquery/README.md

 + [Replicating MS MARCO Document Retrieval Results with Anserini](#Replicating-MS-MARCO-Document-Retrieval-Results-with-Anserini)
 + [Predicting Queries from Documents: T5 Inference with TensorFlow](#Predicting-Queries-from-Documents-T5-Inference-with-TensorFlow)

-## Data and Trained Models: MS MARCO Passage Dataset
+## Data and Trained Models: MS MARCO Passage Ranking Dataset

-The basic docTTTTTquery model is trained on the MS MARCO passage dataset.
+The basic docTTTTTquery model is trained on the MS MARCO passage ranking dataset.
 We make the following data and models available for download:

 + `doc_query_pairs.train.tsv`: Approximately 500,000 passage-query pairs used to train the model.